nyuutsu/dotfiles/readme.md

 * ~~blobmoji urxvt compatibility variant~~ *coming soon*

+Firefox profile names/paths are randomly assigned & so my userChrome will likely involve some manual fiddling.

 # On files in `/etc` and `/usr`

 Some of these are system config files, which are sort of like dotfiles.